-The Funding, Programs & Legislation (FP&L) Executive Committee reviews the Draft 2023 Measures A/AA Sales Tax Strategic Plan (hereinafter referred as "2023 Measure A/AA Strategic Plan") as shown in Attachment A and recommends the Board to review and release the proposed Strategic Plan for a 30-day public comment period at the June 22nd Board meeting.
+On June 12, 2023, the Funding, Programs & Legislation (FP&L) Executive Committee reviewed the Draft 2023 Measures A/AA Transportation Sales Tax Strategic Plan (hereinafter referred as "2023 Measures A/AA Strategic Plan") as shown in Attachment A and voted unanimously to refer it to the Board to release a 30-day public comment period at the June 22nd Board meeting.

 Measure A, the original measure that dedicated local sales tax revenues to transportation needs over a twenty-year period from 2005 to 2025, was approved by 71.2% of Marin voters in November 2004.
 Measure A was a major source of transportation funding in Marin County for 14 years and was set to expire on March 31, 2025.
-As an effort to renew Measure A, Measure AA was approved by 76.7% of Marin voters in November 2018 (effective as of April 2019) and extended the transportation sales tax for another 30 years to 2039.
+As an effort to renew Measure A, Measure AA was approved by 76.7% of Marin voters in November 2018 (effective as of April 2019) and extended the transportation sales tax for another 30 years to 2049.